|

 30 January 2010

 Forensic age estimation of living subjects undergoing criminal proceedings has become an important research area in forensic science during the last years, since in many cases authors (especially migrants from foreign countries, without identity papers) use to deny their real age aiming to avoid prosecution based on underage defense.
+Radiological analysis of the hand skeleton is a key element of forensic age diagnostics in living subjects undergoing criminal proceedings.

 read more